opac-teach/zero-to-hundred/doc/project_description.md

 9. Handling price changes
 When a user asks to buy or sell a token, the price can change between the time it saw the price and the moment the transaction is executed.
 A slippage tolerance must be provided to either accept or reject the trade at execution time.

+The default slippage tolerance should be 1%, but users can adjust this between 0.1% and 5% for each trade.

+10. Trade Execution
+For each trade:
+- Show estimated output amount based on current price
+- Display price impact percentage
+- Show minimum amount to be received (with slippage)
+- Require confirmation for trades with high price impact (>5%)
+- Show transaction preview before confirmation

 # General technical specifications

 Error handling must be properly done, like API error, input validation, both in the frontend and in the backend.

-All of the data must be accessible with a REST API, but things like token price shoud be updated regularly on the frontend. (no websocket)
+All of the data must be accessible with a REST API, but things like token price should be updated regularly on the frontend. (no websocket)
+- Price updates every 5 seconds
+- Trading volume updates every minute
+- Market sentiment updates every 5 minutes

 All parts of the app must run inside docker containers, be easily deployable to a cloud.
 The whole app should be easilly locally runnable via docker compose.